Svatoslav Štěpánek: Attempted murders

-After an apparent 10-year lull, when he is not known to have committed any crimes, Štěpánek resumed his violent activities on January 10, 1936.
+After an apparent 10-year lull, when he is not known to have committed any crimes, Štěpánek resumed his violent activities on 10 January 1936.
 On that day, while riding his bicycle around Roudnice nad Labem, he spotted 13-year-old Růžena Jebavá walking home from school. Štěpánek rode up to her, drew out his pistol and shot her in the left shoulder blade, narrowly missing her heart.
 With Jebavá left writhing on the ground, he rode a little further before suddenly returning, telling her "Here you go", and leaving again.
 She was found by passers-by and rushed to the hospital, where an early intervention by doctors saved her life.

 Thirteen days later, 26-year-old Zdeňka Drobná came across Štěpánek, who was repairing his bicycle on the road, while en route home from visiting her husband in the hospital.
 When she went past him, Štěpánek went after her and knocked her into a nearby ditch, whereupon he began swearing at and threatening her.
 Drobná got up and tried to run away, but Štěpánek caught up with her again and aimed his pistol directly at her heart.
 She instinctively slapped his hand, causing him to fire a shot into her stomach.
-Despite successfully injuring his victim and was about to finish her off with an axe, a passing witness scared off Štěpánek.
-The woman later told the authorities about the assault, but gave only a partially accurate description of her assailant, describing him as seemingly suffering from smallpox and with a drooping left corner on his mouth, but also giving the wrong colors for his bike and hair.
-When investigators came to question Štěpánek, his mother and neighbors provided him with a false alibi, claiming that he had been bed-ridden all day due to contracting influenza. Štěpánek himself would later admit that he only pretended to be ill, and significantly altered his bike's appearance following these attacks to prevent positive identification.
+Despite successfully injuring his victim and about to finish her off with an axe, a passing witness scared off Štěpánek.
+The woman later told the authorities about the assault, but gave only a partially accurate description of her assailant, describing him as seemingly suffering from smallpox and with a drooping left corner on his mouth, but also giving the wrong colours for his bike and hair.
+When investigators came to question Štěpánek, his mother and neighbours provided him with a false alibi, claiming that he had been bed-ridden all day due to contracting influenza. Štěpánek himself would later admit that he only pretended to be ill, and significantly altered his bike's appearance following these attacks to prevent positive identification.